Universal Spin Models are Universal Approximators in Machine Learning

-This is proven in \cref{lem:DBN DBM 2}.
-For $k>2$ and $S=R_0+\ldots + R_{k-1}$, backwards signals appear for all RBMs except for $R_{k-1}$.
-In some cases, they can be absorbed into changes of couplings by applying \cref{lem:DBN DBM 2} iteratively, as we will see in \cref{lem:DBM-DBN sim}.
-This means that some DBMs can be simulated by DBNs.
-We shall call such DBMs \emph{effectively directional}.
+For $k>2$ the difference between DBM and DBN output consist of multiple backward signals.
+In Lemma 5 of \hyperref[sec:supplemental]{the supplemental material}, we prove that under certain assumptions, they can be absorbed by applying Lemma 4 of \hyperref[sec:supplemental]{the supplemental material} iteratively.
+Hence, some DBMs can be simulated by DBNs.
+We call such DBMs \emph{effectively directional}.

-We now construct a class of effectively directional DBMs which are universal approximators, as we will prove by means of \cref{thm:univ approx}.
-Since they can be simulated by DBNs, this will entail a UAT for DBNs, which is our final destination, \cref{thm:DBN UAT}.